 The Residence shall have sufficient staffing at all times to meet the scheduled and reasonably foreseeable unscheduled Resident needs as required by the Residents' assessments and Service Plans on a 24-hour per day basis.
 The Residence's staffing shall be sufficient to respond promptly and effectively to individual Resident emergencies.
 The Residence’s staff is required to be awake at all times while on duty.
 The Residence shall have a plan to secure staffing necessary to respond to emergency, life safety and disaster situations affecting Residents.

+12.06: continued

-The Residence shall have sufficient staffing at all times to meet the needs of Residents who require the use of a lift device in accordance with the Residence’s lift device policy.
-If a Resident requires the use of a lift device, the Residence must have at least two Personal Care Staff who are trained on the policies and procedures of the lift device and can operate the lift device safely.
-If the lift device requires more than two Personal Care Staff to transfer a Resident safely, the Residence must have the number of Personal Care Staff required to operate the lift device safely.
+If the Residence accepts Residents who require the use of a Lift Device, the Residence shall have sufficient staffing at all times to meet the needs of these Residents in accordance with the Residence’s Lift Device policy.
+The Residence must follow the manufacturer’s guidance in determining the number of staff required to safely use and operate Lift Devices.

-(d) If a Residence uses a third-party vendor for staffing, the Residence shall have an employee of the Residence who is trained on the Residence’s policies and procedures working on the premises at all times or the third-party vendor must have completed the Residence’s general training and orientation.
+If a Residence uses a third-party vendor for staffing, the Residence shall have an employee of the Residence who is trained on the Residence’s policies and procedures working on the premises at all times or the third-party vendor must have completed the Residence’s general training and orientation.

 (e) The Residence is responsible for ensuring all staff and third-party vendors are following the Residence’s policies and procedures.